 Read contracts carefully: Credit card processing contracts can be difficult to read, and contracts may result in expensive fees if you attempt to cancel.
 Be aware of contract nuances and cancellation fees before you sign, and fully educate yourself on the commitment you’re making when you purchase a new credit card machine.

 Reduce your chances of fraud: Purchase a credit card machine that is PCI compliant and is certified to accept EMV payments.
 This is twofold: You will avoid charges from failing to be compliant, and you will protect your and your customers’ personal and payment information.
 Without PCI compliance and EMV functionality, you are putting yourself at risk.

-Square Terminal sellers pay one low, transparent, fair transaction rate of 2.6% + 10¢ for every dip, tap, or swipe payment, and $399 for the device.
+With Square Terminal you’ll pay one low, transparent, fair transaction rate of 2.6% + 10¢ for every dip, tap, or swipe payment, and $299 for the device.
 You’ll also have 24/7 phone support and next-business-day hardware replacement.
 Best of all, our data security protects you, and we manage payment disputes so you don’t have to.